This post may contain affiliate links. Please read our disclosure policy.

 How To Make Ricotta Cookies

-These step-by-step photos and instructions help you visualize how to make a small batch of ricotta cookies.
+These photos and instructions help you visualize how to make a small batch of ricotta cookies.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Cream the butter and sugar together in a bowl.